vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 > 3: this

 2: I’m not sure if you’d consider it good or not, but I’m working on doing more filmmaking videos on my channel https://www.youtube.com/user/CorbanLaFon.
-Also check out peter McKinnon, matti happoja (can’t remember how it’s spelled.)
+Also check out ~~peter McKinnon~~, ~~matti happoja~~ (can’t remember how it’s spelled.)
 Enjoy!

 2: [studiobinder](https://youtu.be/Cz0byBTjtEU)